BarnMTB/ZenDivider/README.md

 # Other ways to use it
 - Get the Browser Extension.
 One button click to create a ZenDivider tab.
 [Learn more](https://github.com/BarnMTB/ZenDividerHelper)
-- Use the hosted GitHub Pages version.
-(Soon)

 ## Features
 - ✅ Single HTML file, offline.